pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_storage-and-playback.md

 ## History

-##### Requires Message Persistence
+Requires Message Persistence (enable in Admin Portal).

-Fetch historical messages for a channel with control over order and paging.
+Fetch historical messages for a single channel.
+Control order and range with reverse, start, end, and count.
-- reverse: false (default) starts from newest; true starts from oldest.
+- reverse false (default): newest end first; true: traverse from oldest.
-- Page using start (exclusive) and/or end (inclusive).
-Max 100 messages per call.
+- Page using start or end.
+- Provide both start and end for a slice (end inclusive).
-- Use count to limit returned messages.
+- count limits messages (default/max 100).

 Start & End usage:
-- start only: older than start.
+- start only: messages older than and up to start (exclusive).
-- end only: from end and newer.
+- end only: messages at end and newer (inclusive).
-- both: messages between start and end (end inclusive).
+- Both: between them (end inclusive).
+Max 100 per call; page using start to iterate more.
-Iterate with adjusted start to page through more than 100 messages.

 ### Method(s)